National Youth Council, KPMG In Singapore And Institute Of Public Relations Of Singapore (IPRS) Co-Design Youth Action Programme For Youths To Drive Social Sustainability Projects With Industry Mentors

 The second track features a curated series of youth engagements that offer youths the opportunity to directly engage with policymakers, industry leaders, and peers to discuss critical societal issues like the impact of artificial intelligence on jobs, equitable access to digital skills and mental wellness.
 These insights from these engagements will support the development of the SG Youth Plan, a five-year action plan that holds the hopes and aspirations of young Singaporeans for themselves and for Singapore, and outlines how youth, supported with opportunities, platforms, and resources, can take action to do good for Singapore with the support from the rest of society.

-Ross Gan, President of IPRS, said,“Great ideas often make their biggest impact when they are clearly and authentically communicated in a manner that rallies others to the vision.
-At IPRS, one of our focus areas is on equipping youth and participants with practical strategies and skills to sharpen their messaging, build credibility, and drive action, ensuring their go-to-market solutions translate into real-world, measurable outcomes.”For more details about Gen2050's structured accelerated programme and youth dialogues, please see:
+Ross Gan, President of IPRS, said, 'Great ideas often make their biggest impact when they are clearly and authentically communicated in a manner that rallies others to the vision.
+At IPRS, one of our focus areas is on equipping youth and participants with practical strategies and skills to sharpen their messaging, build credibility, and drive action, ensuring their go-to-market solutions translate into real-world, measurable outcomes.'

 Legal Disclaimer: